Aboriginal and Torres Strait Islander cultural appreciation

 This means the constitution cannot be altered without 'the approval of the people'.

-All Australians of voting age will have the opportunity to vote to enshrine a First Nations Voice into the Australian Constitution.
+All Australians of voting age had the opportunity to vote to enshrine a First Nations Voice into the Australian Constitution.

 Let’s take a moment to reinforce some key points.